xunmengshe2x/OpenUtau/README.md

 If you place your singer’s voicebank folder (named exactly as the singer ID) alongside the USTX file, the CLI will automatically detect and use it without further configuration.

+- For Enunu ONNX English (ENUNU X EN), the CLI will look for `enunux.yaml` in either the voicebank root or an `enunux/` subfolder (to match common voicebank layouts).

 ### What it doesn't do
 - While OpenUtau can do very minimal mixing, it will not replace your digital audio workstation of choice.
 - OpenUtau does not aim for Vocaloid compatibility, except for some limited features.